MicrosoftDocs/dynamics-365-customer-engagement/ce/teams-integration/teams-troubleshoot.md

     - File access is supported only in the web browser and not in the native Teams client.
 - Device capabilities
     - If your app depends on native device capabilities to take pictures, record videos, or scan barcodes, you will not be able to perform these actions while running the app on Teams.
-- Loss of functionality due to 3rd party cookies being blocked
+- Loss of functionality due to third-party cookies being blocked
     - The Rich Text Editor control will not load, affecting experiences such as email and signature editing, as well as forms that utilize the rich text editor.
     - PCF controls that load external resources (HTML/JS) will not work.
 Also, some client calls that access `window.*` will be broken.
     - App functionality that is configured to use an HTML web resource will not work.